 Had Mary been at home, she likely would have busied herself with last-minute preparations.
 Just like we do.
 Cleaning, and fixing, and making everything just so.
 With little time for contemplation.

 As it was all they could do was trudge on, day after day.
-It was a long and tedious 157 km (98 miles) especially for one in Mary’s condition.
-There was nothing to do during those long and tiring days, probably between 4-7.
-Nothing to do but walk.
+It was a long and tedious journey of 157 km (98 miles), usually taking between four to seven days, especially for one in Mary’s condition.
+And there was nothing to do during those endless tiring days.
+Nothing to do but walk or ride.

 2. Keep the story uppermost in our thoughts.